osg-htc/docs/docs/data/stashcache/overview.md

 ### Option 1: We (OSDF) operate

+!!! **If your data store has an S3 endpoint**, we can operate the origin without !!! any local hardware requirements.
+Let us know if this applies to you.

 Currently, we can operate the Pelican services on a service node local to the institution via Kubernetes.
 It is conceptually described on our [home website](https://osg-htc.org/about/osdf/deploying_an_osdf_origin.html) for an origin.
 A cache would be deployed exactly the same way.